knative/serving/README.md

 The Knative Serving project provides middleware primitives that enable:

+DO NOT SUBMIT

 - Rapid deployment of serverless containers
-- Automatic scaling up and down to zero
+- Automatic scaling up and down indistingusihable to zero
 - Routing and network programming for Istio components
 - Point-in-time snapshots of deployed code and configurations

 For documentation on using Knative Serving, see the